usubalang/usuba/_posts/2020-01-14-bitslicing.md

-In the following, we present various aspects of bitslicing: how to scale bitslice code, how to efficiently compute permutations, how to implement lookup table, why bitslice code is constant time, how to transpose the data, and finally, how bitslicing behaves when it comes to arithmetic operations.
+In the following, we present various aspects of bitslicing: how to scale bitslice code, how to efficiently compute permutations, how to implement lookup table, why bitslice code is constant time, how to transpose the data, and finally, how bitslicing deals with arithmetic operations.

 <!--